Upper Boston Post Road Entry #1 (UBPR #1)

 A year later, Boston was under siege by the newly-formed Continental Army, headquartered in Cambridge under the command of General George Washington, who awaited instructions and financial assistance from the Continental Congress.
 James Warren, President of the Massachusetts Provincial Congress, which was holding sessions in Watertown while Boston was occupied by troops of “His Majesty’s Army,” recorded the visit in October 1775 of Benjamin Franklin and Thomas Lynch, representatives of the Continental Congress: “Doctor Franklin, and Mr. Lynch stopped at Davis.
 I waited on them, and they came over and drank Coffee with us.
 The next day I dined with them all at Head Quarters, and Yesterday they and the General Officers, and the Gentleman of Character from the Southward on a Visit here were Entertained by the House at Coolidges on the best Dinner we could get for them, Turtle, Codfish, &c.
 Every kind of Civility and mark of Respect is shewn them here, and if they don’t leave us better satisfied than they came, to us, it will not be our faults.5“To John Adams from James Warren, 20 October 1775,” Founders Online, National Archives, https://founders.archives.gov/documents/Adams/06-03-02-0113.
 [Original source: The Adams Papers, Papers of John Adams, vol. 3, May 1775 – January 1776, ed.
 Robert J. Taylor.
 Cambridge, MA: Harvard University Press, 1979, pp. 218–224.]).
 Apparently the place went downhill between 1775 and 1789.

 The building was later owned by John Brigham, who ran a nearby lumber yard on the river.
 His son Charles Brigham, born in 1841, grew up in the house.
 The younger Brigham became a renowned architect, responsible for many of Boston’s most iconic buildings, including the First Church of Christ Scientist extension (1904-1906) in the Back Bay, the Church of the Advent (1880-1888) on Brimmer Street in the Beacon Hill neighborhood, and the enlargement of Bulfinch’s State House.
 Moreover he designed many elegant mansions in the Back Bay, the Greater Boston area, other parts of New England– even in places as far flung as Valapraiso, Chile!
 Brigham also designed many structures for Boston’s new subway system.
 Charles Brigham lived in Watertown until 1922 in a house he designed on Garfield Street (a much swankier part of town) before moving to Shelter Island, NY, where he died in 1925.
 An active member of Watertown civic life, he was instrumental in the preservation of the Fowle House (current home of the Historical Society of Watertown, discussed in a previous entry).
 It seems ironic, then, that Brigham was still alive, interested in preservation, living in Watertown, and designing buildings for what is today the MBTA, when the construction of the Watertown Yard resulted in the demolition of his boyhood home, site of so many famous historical gatherings.
-The building is shown on a November 1916 Sanborn Fire Insurance map but is absent from the February 1923 map as the Watertown Yard has expanded into the space of the former Coolidge Tavern.
+The building is shown on a November 1916 Sanborn Fire Insurance map but is absent from the February 1923 map as the Watertown Yard has expanded into the space of the former Coolidge Tavern.7According to a Boston Globe article, it appears the house was demolished despite the concerns of preservation-minded citizens of Watertown sometime after July 1918, principally because of an accident in which a man was killed after being pinned between the house and a derailed trolley.
+See Boston Globe July 14, 1918.
+Thanks to David Russo for this link.
 Indifferent as the service at the Coolidge Tavern may have been, it certainly would be preferable to have the building on the site rather than its contemporary incarnation.
-7For more information on this fascinating architect, I direct you to the website of David J. Russo, who has put together an impressive collection of essays on Brigham’s life, his designs, virtually every building associated with his name, and his connection to Watertown, replete with lots of interesting images and references for anyone interested in delving deeper into the life of this son of Watertown.
+8For more information on this fascinating architect, I direct you to the website of David J. Russo, who has put together an impressive collection of essays on Brigham’s life, his designs, virtually every building associated with his name, and his connection to Watertown, replete with lots of interesting images and references for anyone interested in delving deeper into the life of this son of Watertown.
 One of the great pleasures I derive from this project is the discovery in each place I visit of many people who also care about the past, not necessarily the grand past of kings and empires, but local history.
 Every place I pass through seems to have a coterie of individuals dedicated to the preservation of their small patch of history for posterity.
 I salute them.

 It is truly a handsome bridge, wide and solid, with detailed stone balusters and engraved inscriptions describing the history of Watertown and its connection to the river.
 It is also extremely busy with noisy traffic barreling through from Newton or Brighton to Cambridge or Waltham, mostly passing through Watertown Square in an arching curve which fortunately takes most of the traffic away from the more bucolic path of the Charles River Reservation that runs along the river.